JeffreyBLewis/congressional-district-boundaries/README.md

 Description
 -----------

-These repositiories provides digital boundary definitions in GeoJson format for every U.S. Congressional District in use between 1789 and 2012.
+This repository provides digital boundary definitions in GeoJson format for every U.S. Congressional District in use between 1789 and 2012.
 These were produced as part of NSF grant SBE-SES-0241647 between 2009 and 2013.

+This is the new Version 2.0 repository.
+Like the previous version, it contains definitions for every Congressional district used throughout the history of Congress in GeoJSON format.
+In the previous release, the GeoJSON files were lower-resolution versions of the shapefile found on the website provided on GitHub, provided for quick quality checking and for making maps.
+In this new release, the GeoJSON files provide the same (higher) resolution as the shapefiles.
+The GeoJSON files are also the canonical representation of the data that we will be updating moving forward (the project had previously been managed in PostGIS).
+The shapefiles presented on the website are now generated from the GeoJSON here.

+Updates and maintaince of the collection moving forward uses the`targets` workflow manager in `R` and a simple patching system.
+All of the code used is provided in this repository.

-The current release of these data is experimental.
-We have had done a good deal of work to validate all of the shapes.
-However, it is quite likely that some irregulaties remain.
+We have done a good deal of work to validate all of the shapes.
+However, some irregularities likely remain.
 Please email jblewis@ucla.edu with questions or suggestions for improvement.
-We hope to have a ticketing system for bugs and a versioning system up soon.
-The district definitions currently available should be considered a pre-release version.

-Many districts were formed by aggregragating complete county shapes obtained from the National Historical Geographic Information System (NHGIS) project and the Newberry Library's Atlas of Historical County Boundaries.
-Where Congressional Districts boundaries did not coincide with county boundaries districts shapes were constructed district-by-district using a wide variety of legal and cartographic resources.
+Many districts were formed by aggregating complete county shapes obtained from the National Historical Geographic Information System (NHGIS) project and the Newberry Library's Atlas of Historical County Boundaries.
+Where Congressional District boundaries did not coincide with county boundaries,  district shapes were constructed district-by-district using a wide variety of legal and cartographic resources.
 Detailed descriptions of how particular districts were constructed and the authorities upon which we relied are available (at